Education & Training

 Interns from previous years may apply to return for a second summer if they meet the above eligibility requirements.

 Students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged backgrounds are especially encouraged to apply.

 Don't meet the eligibility requirements?
 Please check out this resource for other biomedical research internships.

-Summer: The program centers on a full-time, nine-week, in-depth summer research experience, or “summer session,” at the Fred Hutch.
+The program centers on a full-time, nine-week, in-depth summer research experience at the Fred Hutch.
 During this time, interns are matched with a host research lab, and paired with another intern.
-The bulk of each intern’s time during the summer session is spent in the host research group.
+The bulk of each intern’s time is spent in the host research group.
 Program staff and participating research mentors arrange intern placement.
 Each intern’s scientific interest and professional development goals are considered during the placement process.
-Interns may express their interest in working with a particular host mentor, but placement is ultimately determined by the program.
+Interns may express their interest in working with a particular mentor, but placement is ultimately determined by the program.

-During the summer session, interns also participate in workshops and seminars designed to advance their knowledge and competence in three areas: (1) scientific: the latest advances in cancer research, (2) professional: guidance on different career paths within science/cancer research, and (3) social: building a network and community in science/cancer research.
+During the summer, interns also participate in workshops and seminars designed to advance their knowledge and competence in three areas: (1) scientific: the latest advances in cancer research, (2) professional: guidance on different career paths within science/cancer research, and (3) social: building a network and community in science/cancer research.

 Summer workshop topics include preparing a resume and personal statement, developing an effective mentor/mentee relationship, honing oral and written communication skills, and preparing for life after college.